 Molecular medicine is a discipline that is at the interface between clinical and basic biological research.
-It uses physical, chemical, biological and medical methods to describe, at molecular level, structures and mechanisms, to identify molecular or genetic modifications underlying pathologies and to develop possible molecular intervention strategies.
-The PhD in Molecular Medicine includes several disciplinary areas and is characterized by a wide multidisciplinarity, interdisciplinarity and transdisciplinarity in health research, including molecular, cellular, preclinical and clinical approaches in several topics, such as:
+It uses physical, chemical, biological and medical methods to describe, at molecular level, structures, and mechanisms, to identify molecular or genetic modifications underlying pathologies and to develop possible molecular intervention strategies.
+The PhD School in Molecular Medicine includes disciplinary areas that cover different aspects of modern biological and medical sciences and is characterized by a wide multidisciplinarity, interdisciplinarity and transdisciplinarity in health research, including molecular, cellular, preclinical, and clinical approaches in several topics*